NM-TAFE/dip-por-player-hashmap/README.md

         self.hashmap = [PlayerList()] * self.SIZE # THIS IS BAD!
 ```

-The previous code will create 10 references to the same `PlayerList` object.
+The previous code will create ten references to the same `PlayerList` object.
 This means that if you add a player to one of the `PlayerList` objects, it will be added to all of them.
-Instead, you should create 10 different `PlayerList` objects.
+Instead, you should create ten different `PlayerList` objects.

 #### Examples: Pseudocode

-Here, we'll use **setitem** to add a player to the hash map.
+Here, we'll use `__setitem__` to add a player to the hash map.

 ```python
 def get_index(self, key: str | Player) -> int: